 Healthcare costs in retirement typically include Medicare premiums, out-of-pocket expenses, prescriptions, dental and vision care, and the risk of larger care needs as you age.
-According to Fidelity’s 2025 Retiree Health Care Cost Estimate, a 65-year-old retiring in 2025 can expect to spend an average of $172,500 in health care and medical expenses throughout retirement.
-That figure covers Medicare premiums and out-of-pocket costs but does not include long-term care.
 A strong retirement plan uses realistic estimates for all of these categories, adds a buffer for the unexpected, and reviews the budget annually as costs change.
+This guide walks through each cost bucket, why estimates vary by person, and how to build a healthcare buffer into your retirement income plan.

 Key Takeaways

-The 4 Main Healthcare Cost Buckets
+What Are the 4 Main Healthcare Cost Buckets?

 Premiums are the most visible healthcare cost in retirement because they arrive monthly as a predictable bill.
 For most retirees on Medicare, the premium picture includes multiple components.

 Added together, total monthly premiums for a Medicare beneficiary commonly range from $250 to $600 or more per month depending on plan choices, income level, and whether IRMAA applies.
-For a couple, this figure doubles.
-Premiums also increase over time as Medicare adjusts its rates annually and as IRMAA brackets shift with income changes in retirement.
+For a couple, this figure roughly doubles.
+Premiums also rise over time as Medicare adjusts its rates annually and as IRMAA brackets shift with income changes in retirement.

-Deductibles and Copays
+How Do Deductibles and Copays Add Up?

-What you pay when you actually use healthcare is often more significant over time than the monthly premium, yet it is the cost that most retirement budgets undercount.
+What you pay when you actually use healthcare is often more significant over time than the monthly premium, yet it is the cost most retirement budgets undercount.
 Medicare Part A carries a hospital deductible of $1,736 per benefit period in 2026.
-Part B has a $283 annual deductible followed by 20% coinsurance on most covered services, with no out-of-pocket maximum under original Medicare alone.
+Part B has a $283 annual deductible followed by 20% coinsurance on most covered services, with no out-of-pocket maximum under Original Medicare alone.

-Retirees are responsible for over-the-counter medications and prescription costs beyond what Medicare covers, making prescription planning an important part of the healthcare budget.
+Retirees pay for over-the-counter medications and prescription costs beyond what Medicare covers, making prescription planning an important part of the healthcare budget.
 The Part D out-of-pocket maximum for covered drugs in 2026 is $2,100, after which covered prescriptions cost nothing for the rest of the year.
 For retirees who take expensive specialty or brand-name medications, this cap provides meaningful protection.
 For those who take primarily generic medications, annual drug costs may be modest.

 Generic drug costs under Medicare are typically low, often a few dollars per month per medication.
 Brand-name and specialty medications at higher formulary tiers can carry copays of $50 to $100 or more per fill, and some specialty drugs require significant coinsurance before the annual cap is reached.
 Building your drug cost estimate around your actual current medications, at their actual cost tier in the plan you choose, is more accurate than using a general average.

-Dental, Vision, Hearing, and Other Common Gaps
+What About Dental, Vision, Hearing, and Other Gaps?

 Original Medicare does not cover routine dental, vision, or hearing care.
-These are gaps that most retirees encounter sooner or later, often at meaningful cost.
+These are gaps most retirees encounter sooner or later, often at meaningful cost.

 Vision care including eye exams, prescription glasses or contact lenses, and the growing likelihood of procedures like cataract surgery in later years adds to the total.
 Hearing aids, which Medicare does not cover, cost $1,500 to $5,000 or more per pair and may need replacement every three to five years.